unified-hmi/ula-tools/README.md

 #### Run rvgpu-renderer
 To combine ULA with RVGPU compositor, you have to run `rvgpu-renderer` with "-l" option.
-Additionaly, you need to add "-d" option to use the same socket domain to connect ula-node with `rvgpu-renderer`.
+Additionally, you need to add "-d" option to use the same socket domain to connect ula-node with `rvgpu-renderer`.

 e.g. launch `rvgpu-renderer` with the socket domain "rvgpu-compositor-0"
 ```